garrandall/popular-music-data/tracks/why-we-thugs-ice-cube.md

 Grabbed the weight up out the closet
 Po-po coming but I'm scared to toss it
 Y'all know what happened last time I lost it
-Can't tell you niggaz what the fucking boss did
+Can't tell you niggas what the fucking boss did
 The game got a nigga exhausted
 Gotta go for the plea bargain they offered
 Twenty years for what?